URL 301 Redirect Checker

 You can be systematic when checking whether each 301 redirect you've setup is working as intended and expected.
 Make this type of SEO task easy and less confusing by using a checklist for every redirect rules set.

 Actually, there is a fixed set of rules for every redirect situation.
-For example, redirecting your website URLs from non-www to www means each URL on your site must always resolve to a URL that starts with "http://www" or "https://www" for SSL secured sites.
+For example, redirecting your website URLs from non-www to www means each URL on your site must always resolve to a URL that starts with "http://www" or "https://www" if the site has a valid SSL certificate.

 Take a look at the checklists I've put together and posted on my blog here.
 URL redirects look really simple when you have such checklists.
 However, without them, you can easily get lost while checking URL 301 redirects because redirecting URLs is a SEO task that is very technical in nature.
 So please get my checklists from my blog now and also download the spreadsheet version (the download link is in that post as well).